Previous Page

 Does Not Meet Criteria for Review

-If the child death intake does not meet the criteria above, the screener does the following:
+If the child death intake does notmeet the criteria above, the screener does as follows:

-• Does not stage progress the intakes.
-These cases must be received by the investigations staff in the intake stage.
+• Does not stage progress the intake.
+This type of intake must be sent to CPI field staff in the intake stage.

-The screener must consult with and receive approval from the screener supervisor to do any of the following:
+The screener consults with and receives approval from the screener supervisor to do any of the following:

 • Upgrade the priority of an intake.
-The screener must communicate the urgency of the new priority to the caseworker.
+The screener communicates the urgency of the new priority to the field staff only if it is a P1.

-• Close an intake with an initial priority of PN when an alleged victim is 5 years old or younger.
+• Close an intake with an initial priority of PN when an alleged victim is five years old or younger.

 • The intake clearly does not meet Texas Family Code definitions of abuse or neglect.